-Transactions with directors
+Transactions with Directors

-Each of the directors is engaged under a letter of appointment with the Company and does not have a service contract with the Company.
-Under the terms of their appointment, each director is required to retire by rotation and seek re-election at least every three years.
-Each director's appointment under their respective letter of appointment is terminable immediately by either party (the Company or the director) giving written notice and no compensation or benefits are payable upon termination of office as a director of the Company becoming effective.
+Each of the Directors is engaged under a letter of appointment with the Company and does not have a service contract with the Company.
+Under the terms of their appointment, each Director is required to retire by rotation and seek re-election at least every three years.
+Each Director's appointment under their respective letter of appointment is terminable immediately by either party (the Company or the Director) giving written notice and no compensation or benefits are payable upon termination of office as a Director of the Company becoming effective.

-Ian Mattioli is Chief Executive of Mattioli Woods, the parent company of the Investment Manager, and is a director of the Investment Manager.
-As a result, Ian Mattioli is not independent.
+lan Mattioli is Chief Executive of Mattioli Woods, the parent company of the Investment Manager, and is a director of the Investment Manager.
+As a result, lan Mattioli is not independent.
 The Company Secretary, Ed Moore, is also a director of the Investment Manager.